nicholaslum444/cs2102project/README.md

 The website now requires user login to access.
 There are two default user accounts provided in the database seed file:

 1. Username: "sammytan", Password: "asd"
-2. Username: "jessicalim", Password: "asd"
+2. Username: "jessicalim", Password: "qwe"

 The website can also handle administrator logins.
 The following default administrator account is provided in the seed file as well: